amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 *Cloning* a repository copies the repository from GitHub onto your computer.
 Changes made in the cloned repository will automatically sync with the online repository when pushed.

-In contrast, *forking* a repository creates an independent copy of the repository on your computer, and any changes you make will not automatically be synced when pushed.
+By contrast, *forking* a repository creates an independent copy of the repository on your computer, and any changes you make will not automatically be synced when pushed.
 Instead, you will have to create a pull request—a way to communicate your changes to the repository owner—and have it be reviewed and accepted in order to see your changes reflected in the original repository.

-When contributing to open-source documentation where you are not officially the owner or contributor, it is best to fork the repository to prevent unwanted or erroneous changes from affecting the project.
+If you clone a repository you do not have write access to and attempt to push a change to the repository, GitHub Desktop will create a fork for you.

 ![Clone repository in GitHub Desktop](/img/images/github-desktop.png)